 When an elevator malfunctions, it’s natural to feel uneasy.
 But staying calm is key.
 The National Elevator Industry, Inc. highlights the importance of a level head in their discussion of elevator safety.
 Take deep breaths and remind yourself that help is on the way.
 Panicking can cloud your judgment and make it harder to follow instructions from emergency personnel or building management.
 Focus on staying calm and wait patiently for assistance.

-Respect Personal Space on Elevators
+Respecting Personal Space in Elevators

 Riding an elevator means sharing a small, enclosed space.
 Being mindful of personal space makes the ride more pleasant for everyone.